earthly/website/blog/_posts/2023-04-07-pants-build.md

 internal-links:
  - pants
  - pants build
-excerpt: "This article dives into the history of the build system Pants and its evolution from its early days at Google to its current version, Pants V2.
-It explores the challenges faced by developers in building large codebases and how Pants aims to simplify the process with its innovative approach.
-If you're interested in the evolution of build systems and the tools that make software development more efficient, this article is a must-read."
+excerpt: This article dives into the history of the build system Pants and its evolution from its early days at Google to its current version, Pants V2.
+It explores the challenges faced by large tech organizations in managing builds and the solutions that Pants provides for Python monorepos.
+If you're interested in understanding the background and development of build systems, this article is a must-read.
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster using containerization.
 This article discusses some of the benefits of using a Monorepo.
 Earthly is particularly useful if you're working with a Monorepo.
 [Check us out](/).**